ciscomanagedservices/sxo-utilities/README.md

        3. `Activity Name` (string): name of the activity in the instance where the error is seen

-    <br>Pro Tip: Oversight can also monitor triggers attached to your workflow and invoke your error handler if the trigger status is not in `Started-polling`!
+    <br>💡 **Pro Tip:** Oversight can also monitor triggers attached to your workflow and invoke your error handler if the trigger status is not in `Started-polling`.

     </details>